Seyoung20/TrialTargetLock/README.md

 **Gratitude to Our Instructor**

-We would like to express our sincere gratitude to our CS 211 instructor, **Ms. Christiana Grace Alib**, for her invaluable mentorship and guidance.
-Her expertise in Object-Oriented Programming principles was crucial to our effective application of these concepts, leading to the successful development of our system, <span style="color:green">TargetLock</span>.
+We would like to express our sincere gratitude to our CS 211 instructor, **💗Ms. Christiana Grace Alib**, for her invaluable mentorship and guidance.
+Her expertise in Object-Oriented Programming principles was crucial to our effective application of these concepts, leading to the successful development of our system, **TargetLock**.

 ---